balsedie/trilomorph/README.md

 In case you use Trilomorph for a publication, we strongly suggest you to acknowledge the main contributors to the analyzed dataset.
 You can check the contributors in the accompanying metadata and their full names and additional information in the [list of Trilomorph contributors](/contributors.csv)

 ### References
 [^1]: Serra F., Balseiro D., Monnet C., et al. submitted.
-TriloMorph: a dynamic and collaborative database for morphogeometric information of trilobites.
+A dynamic and collaborative database for morphogeometric information of trilobites.
 Scientific Data.
 [^2]: Latest and previous stable releases are available at https://rdu.unc.edu.ar/handle/11086/547753 and [DOI: 10.5281/zenodo.8033445](https://dx.doi.org/10.5281/zenodo.8033445)
 [^3]: Rohlf F.J.
 2015.
 The tps series of software.
 Hystrix, the Italian Journal of Mammalogy 26:9-12.
 DOI: [10.4404/hystrix-26.1-11264](https://doi.org/10.4404/hystrix-26.1-11264)
 [^4]: Adams D.C, Collyer M.L. and Kaliontzopoulou A. 2020.
 Geomorph: Software for geometric morphometric analyses.
 R package version 3.2.1. https://cran.r-project.org/package=geomorph.